September 18, 2022

 Back to the hills

-I left Getaria this morning much later than when I normally started my days on the Camino Frances.
+I left Getaria much later than I normally started my days on the Camino Frances.
 It was after 8:30 when I walked over to a small cafe for breakfast, but having a shorter distance day (and a reservation) meant there was no rush this morning.

-When I finally did begin walking, I barely made it a kilometer before I observed two overdressed hikers stripping off their warm upper layers of clothing at the top of the first steep hill out of Getaria.
-I’m glad I learned to dress like it’s 10 degrees warmer than it really is, because you really heat up when hiking these hills.
-It’s better to underdress, and just keep a jacket handy for breaks, rather than sweating through every layer you own in the first hour.
+When I finally did begin walking, I barely made it a kilometer before I observed two overdressed hikers stopping to strip off their warm upper layers of clothing on the first steep hill out of Getaria.
+I’m glad I learned to dress as if it’s 10 degrees warmer than it actually is, because you tend to overheat when hiking these hills.
+It’s better to start a bit cold and keep a jacket handy for breaks, rather than sweating through every layer you own in the first hour of walking.

 The hills out Getaria will definitely warm you up

 The walk back out to Askizu (yesterday’s failed destination) brought me a sense of deja vu on a journey where everything should feel new.
-But as I re-walked these kilometers, I was on fresh legs though and filled with a sense confidence – instead of hopefulness- about where I’ll rest my head tonight.
+But as I re-walked these kilometers, I was on fresh legs, though, and filled with a sense of confidence.

 I strolled past vineyards and livestock grazing, and back into the lovely green hillsides of the Basque Country where a small memorial with a cross and flowers sat beside the trail.
 Beside it, a plaque read: